UniversalDependencies/docs/_sla-pos/PRON.md

 ## Pronominal quantifiers

+All pronominal quantifiers are tagged `DET`.
+They are morphologically and syntactically different from adjectives and other determiners.
+They are much closer to cardinal numerals but they cannot get the `NUM` tag, which is reserved for definite quantities.

 Note that the meaning of [pl] _tylko_ has shifted towards “only”, which makes it an adverb rather than a demonstrative quantifier.
 A similar shift may have happened in some of the other languages, too.
 The interrogative _kolik_ may be used as relative, except in [hsb] and [bg].